Analysis | The ‘Southern strategy’ goes south

 “After years of being branded a racist for his inflammatory comments and actions, Trump and some of his allies are attempting to turn that label back on their critics,” Wootson wrote.
 “In the process, they have wielded their own definition of racism, one that disregards the country’s history of racial exclusion that gives White people a monopoly on power and wealth.
 To make America more equitable, they argue, everyone must be treated equally and, therefore, White men must not in any way be disadvantaged.”

 There are at least three triggers for this.
-The first is the country’s changing demography, a shift toward a decreasing density of Whites in the population.
-The second is longstanding irritation at affirmative action programs, a frustration that is often seen by political conservatives as a possible wedge issue dividing the Democratic base.
+The first is the country’s changing demography, a shift toward a decreasing density of White people in the population.
+The second is long-standing irritation at affirmative action programs, a frustration that is often seen by political conservatives as a possible wedge issue dividing the Democratic base.
 The third is the advent of the Black Lives Matter movement, which has been very effective at not only elevating the salience of questions about law enforcement treatment of Black Americans but, more broadly, of issues of systemic racism.
 All of these help contribute to a sense of embattlement among some White Americans and a receptiveness to Trumpian politics.

 In that context, you can see how the “crack pipes” story can gain ground.
-Giving out crack pipes to crackheads in order to promote racial equity?
-Rubio doesn’t need to couch this as being about sensible government spending, he can just disparage it as insane out of hand.
+Giving out crack pipes to crackheads to promote racial equity?
+Rubio doesn’t need to couch this as being about sensible government spending; he can just disparage it as insane out of hand.
 Carlson, unbound by any of Lee Atwater’s caution — a phrase that may never have been typed before in history — simply declares that the federal government wants to kill White people and save non-White people.
 Based on an inaccurate story, not that it matters.

 The Southern strategy was about figuring out how to leverage racial tension without being obvious in making an obvious appeal to race.
 That’s out the window.
 Now it’s just about leveraging racial tension.